Fiscal Misconduct Reporting

 This policy establishes the procedures and responsibilities for reporting and resolving instances of known or suspected fiscal misconduct.

-This policy establishes the procedures and responsibilities for reporting and resolving instances of known or suspected fiscal misconduct in order to: protect the assets and interests of the University, ensure a coordinated approach toward resolution of fiscal misconduct, and encourage compliance with applicable State Fiscal Rules and Colorado Revised Statutes.
+This policy establishes the procedures and responsibilities for reporting and resolving instances of known or suspected fiscal misconduct in order to protect the assets and interests of the university, ensure a coordinated approach toward resolution of fiscal misconduct, and encourage compliance with applicable University of Colorado Regent Policies and Fiscal Procedures and state of Colorado Revised Statutes.

 II.
 Policy Statement

 - There are several options for reporting known or suspected violations of university policies.
 Unless reporting is required to an appropriate office, members of the university community are encouraged to first report any known or suspected violations to their direct supervisor.
 Fraud, theft, embezzlement, abuse, or waste may be reported to the University Department of Internal Audit, who has the primary responsibility for coordinating the initial assessment, investigation, and internal reporting of known or suspected fiscal misconduct.”
 Concerns may also be submitted to the CU EthicsLine, university’s ethics hotline, where the reporter may choose to remain anonymous.
 Regent policy 8.A.9 provides protection from retaliation for all members of the university community who act in good faith in reporting known or suspected violations of law or university policy.

 The contacted investigative unit shall contact other units as appropriate to establish the necessary team to progress with the review or investigation.

 - All affected departments and/or individuals shall cooperate fully with the investigative team to identify whether or not actual or suspected fiscal misconduct has occurred.